Quick Facts: Earning an Ed.D. in Arizona

-Arizona doctoral programs in education are offered by the big three public universities (e.g. UA, ASU, and NAU), one private Christian university (e.g. GCU), and the for-profit University of Phoenix.
-Our directory of school listings contains them all, including links to curricula and costs.
-You’ll notice that NAU is the only university to carry the CAEP badge—the other schools have simply decided not to pursue that accreditation.
+- Arizona doctoral programs in education are offered by public universities, a private Christian university, and one for-profit school.
+Northern Arizona University is the only university in our Ed.D. listings to carry the CAEP badge—other Arizona schools have simply decided not to pursue CAEP accreditation.

 - Arizona State University